weaveworks-experiments/grafana-app/README.md

 TODO list:
 - Create build pipeline to copy partials & plugin json files into 'dist'
-- Un-vendor moment.js - build pipeline should
+- Un-vendor moment.js - build pipeline should be responsible for it
 - Need CI to build dist folder
 - Need to include images
 - Need a 'Page' for the App in the Grafana menu